Vacancies

 Current vacancies

-The Staffordshire Civil Contingencies Unit (CCU) exists to work for the responders within Staffordshire Resilience Forum.
-The successful candidate will join an established unit of officers based in Stone, working with councils, NHS Trusts, emergency services and other public sector organisations in Staffordshire and Stoke-on-Trent who work closely together to prepare for emergencies, guided by the Civil Contingencies Act.
+Our team plays a significant role in supporting the councils, NHS Trusts, emergency services and other public sector organisations in Staffordshire and Stoke-on-Trent to work closely together to prepare for emergencies, guided by the Civil Contingencies Act.

 The desired candidate will:

 For more information on the Civil Contingencies Unit and the job in particular, please visit the website at www.staffordshireprepared.gov.uk or speak to Bethan Morgan on 01785 898608.
-Previous candidates unsuccessful at shortlisting need not apply.

 The successful applicant (subject to reference, security and medical clearance) will then start with the Unit as soon as possible afterwards.